 NewsBreak offers a thumbs-up feature and comment section on each article.
 As you might guess, people can get quite, um, opinionated in the comments of certain articles.
 But it's mostly civil, so if you enjoy engaging in passionate conversation about news, you'll likely enjoy this feature.

-You get the typical customization options, like the ability to follow topics, but you can also block specific topics you're not interested in.
+NewsBreak gives you the typical customization options, like the ability to follow topics, but you can also block specific topics you're not interested in.
 And I mean really specific.
-For example, on an article with a recipe for Grandma's Creamy Custard Pie, I was able to choose to see fewer articles containing recipes, custard, or grandmas.
+For example, on an article with a recipe for apple butter snickerdoodles, I was able to choose to see fewer articles containing recipes, sugar, or food and drink.
 I have no qualms with any of those lovely things, but it's nice to have the option to filter out any unwanted topics.

 NewsBreak price: Free